Dyalog/DyalogDocker/README.md

 Dyalog's Remote IDE (RIDE) is recommended for interactive use and debugging of the container.
 You can either download RIDE from [GitHub](https://github.com/Dyalog/ride) and install it locally, or you can configure the interpreter to serve RIDE up as a web application and connect to it using a web browser.
 Either option requires opening a port and set the [RIDE_INIT]([http://help.dyalog.com/latest/Content/UserGuide/Installation%20and%20Configuration/Configuration%20Parameters/RIDE_Init.htm) environment variable:

-To connect from a local RIDE, use the `serve` keyword, after which you can connect RIDE and establish an interactive session.
+To connect from a local RIDE, use the `serve` keyword in `RIDE_INIT`, after which you can connect RIDE and establish an interactive session.
 In this example, we use port 4502:

 `docker run -e RIDE_INIT=serve:*:4502 -p 4502:4502 dyalog/dyalog`

-To connect a web browser, use the `http` keyword, after which you can connect your browser, in this example to [http://localhost:8888](http://localhost:8888/).
+To use a web browser, use the `http` keyword, after which you can connect a browser, in this example to [http://localhost:8888](http://localhost:8888/).

 `docker run -e RIDE_INIT=http:*:8888 -p 8888:8888 dyalog/dyalog`

 It is also possible to start an interactive session without RIDE simply by starting the container with the `--interactive` and `--tty` switches (or `-it` for short).
-Note that there is no APL keyboard support in this mode:

 `docker run -it dyalog/dyalog`

-If you do not set `RIDE_INIT` or enable `-it`, the container will terminate on return to immediate execution.
+If you do not set `RIDE_INIT` or enable `-it`, the container will terminate as soon as the interpreter requires session input.

 If you map directories into the container using the `-v` switch, your APL session will be able to load source code and data from these directories.
 The next sections describes how you can configure the container to run code that is mapped into it.